ZackStrater/hacking-chess-for-beginners/README.md

 While the Queen's gambit is considered a mainstay of chess openings and is frequently played at the highest levels, the Vienna Gambit and King's Gambit are generally considered technically unsound.
 As such, I wanted to see if these particular openings would be less succesfful as higher elo ratings, where players might know how to better defend against the aggression.
 To my surprise, these gambit openings actually perform better as you move up from 1000-1500 elo.
 ![](images/white_gambit_openings_across_elo.png)
 I was surprised by this result, but it can be rationalized by the fact that these gambit openings require your to accomplish something with your positional advantage, otherwise you will have lost a pawn for nothing.
 It is plausible that the closer to 1500 elo, the more players understand how to succesfully launch an attack on the opposing side.
 Still, these openings would be a great choice for beginners to invest in, as they perform well even at 1000 elo and will continue to be effective against players as you gain rating.
-Out of curiosity, I wonder it these
+I was also to curious to see how these gambit perform at the elite tier of chess players (elo > 2000):

 ![](images/white_gambit_openings_2000elo_plus.png)

+Not bad!
+These are openings you keep in your back pocket for your whole chess career.
+Before we move on, we should talk about things from black's perspectives.
+Where there openings that similarly led to higher win chances for black?
+Unfortunately, a similar analysis produced some openings that had above 50% winrate for black, but once again, these were openings where white played erroneously.
+Part of the imbalance of chess is that white generally directs the flow of the opening, leaving people playing with the black pieces to create positional advantages in the midgame in order to win games.
+More work is necessary to find out what strategies are optimal for the black pieces.

 ## What makes these openings so successful?
+Lastly I wanted to get an understanding of why these risky openings were leading to such large advantages for white.
+To this end, I plotted a time series heatmap (with the help of seaborn and the chess-python library) for each of the types of pieces for all the Vienna Gambit games that were played and won by white (~4000 games).

 | White  | Black |
 | :-------------: | :-------------: |